defiestc/AOAI_Samples/Speech_to_Speech_Agent/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- Azure account with OpenAI services enabled
+- Azure account with Azure OpenAI and Azure Speech services enabled

 ### Installation